-If you think your account was accessed by an unauthorized party, receive an unrecognized "new sign-in" email, or see unrecognized changes to your account, your account may have been compromised.
+If you receive an unrecognized "new sign-in" email or see unrecognized changes to your account, your account may have been compromised.

 What does this mean for you?

 Your Booking.com Extranet account has valuable info that criminals may try to target, such as personal info or guests' payment details.
 If you provided your credentials to an unauthorized third party, there may be signs that your Booking.com Extranet Account was compromised.
 These include:

 Guests receiving messages or phone calls that aren't from you asking for payment.